 Anything that prevents us from seeing life with dispassion, and therefore objectively, obscures the inner light and limits our receptivity.

-This article is unique in that it has been drawn from articles published by several authors: Paramhansa Yogananda, Swami Kriyananda, and Nayaswamis Jyotish and Devi.
+This article is unique in that it has been drawn from articles published by several authors: Paramhansa Yogananda, Swami Kriyananda, and Nayaswami Jyotish and Nayaswami Devi.
 Sources are listed at the end of the article.

 My slowly deepening understanding of magnetism and the part it plays in our successes and failures involved many experiences with Swami Kriyananda.
 Generally speaking, everyone’s faults are their virtues taken to an extreme.
 I’m a very enthusiastic person.
 I love becoming engaged in a project, but sometimes I overdo it.